-The simpler way for implementing MAC sublayer functions is on point-to-point communications with only one transmitter and receiver.
+The simpler way for implementing MAC sublayer functions is in point-to-point communications with only one transmitter and receiver.
 In this situation, the transmitter can send data without restrictions because the communication channel is always available and ready for use.
 Sophisticated MAC protocols are required for managing the medium access when the general scenario (with a multiplicity of transmitters and a multiplicity of receivers) is present.
 Silva et al. [25] proposes a MAC protocol for transmitting signals from transmitters placed on a multiplicity of paraplegic patients (doing hydrotherapy inside a swimming pool) into a base station, which stores the data for further analysis by a health professional.
-Note that the most common applications are based on simple point-to-point configurations as it is the case of the work done by Dias et al. [26], where a wireless instrument acquires EEG signals and transmits them to a base station connected to a personal computer for data logging.
-This solution uses wireless modules based on IEEE 802.15.4, but a solution based on a microcontroller with a simple radio frequency (RF) module could be used for reducing the latencies.
+Note that the most common applications are based on simple point-to-point configurations as it is the case of the work done by Dias et al. [26], where a wireless instrument acquires EEG signals and transmits them into a base station connected to a personal computer for data logging.
+This solution uses wireless modules based on IEEE 802.15.4, but a solution based on a microcontroller with a simple radio-frequency (RF) module could be used for reducing the latencies.

-Taking into account the wired case (which can be directly transposed to the wireless case), the physical layer can be implemented by doing a direct connection between the transmitter and the receiver (e.g., connecting the transmitter's output to the receiver's input).
-A wireless instrument must provide at least one modulation scheme in order to reduce the errors introduced during the communication.
+Finally and taking into account the wired case (which can be directly transposed to the wireless case), the physical layer can be implemented by doing a direct connection between the transmitter and the receiver (e.g., connecting the transmitter's output to the receiver's input).
+A wireless instrument must provide at least one modulation scheme in order to reduce the errors introduced during communication.
 A huge set of flexible wireless modules from third-party manufacturers ready for connection into the wireless instrument are available at low cost [27-30].
-The modulation is an important issue in wireless instruments, but a coding scheme is recommended either for DC balancing or even for error control and for synchronization.
-In this context, the RF CMOS receiver at 433 MHz for integration in implantable devices found in [31] was designed taking in account the following codulation scheme: simultaneous on/off keying (OOK) modulation and biphase code [31].
+Modulation is an important issue in wireless instruments, but a coding scheme is recommended either for DC balancing or even for error control and for synchronization.
+In this context, the RF complementary metaloxide-semiconductor (CMOS) receiver at 433 MHz for integration on implantable devices by Carmo et al. [31] was designed taking into account the following codulation scheme: simultaneous on/off keying (OOK) modulation and biphase code [31].
 Another example of physical layer definition is the RF transmitter proposed by Morais et al. [32] for operation at 433 MHz but with a different codulation scheme: OOK modulation and pulse-width modulation (PWM) code.
-This RF transmitter is compatible with the commercial receiver unit model LM RXAM2433 (from the manufacturer LPRS Inc.) and was tested with success for soil moisture measurements [33].
+This RF transmitter is compatible with the commercial receiver unit model LM-RXAM2433 (from the manufacturer Low Power Radio Solutions [LPRS] Inc.) and was tested with success for soil moisture measurements [33].

-85.3 Technology for Wireless Systems
+6.3 Technology for Wireless Systems

-85.3.1 Operational Issues
+6.3.1 Operational Issues